nurluorbit/terraform_project/README.md

 # terraform_project
+## Step 1
-Terraform project which creates an environment on Microsoft Azure.
+- Terraform project which creates an environment on Microsoft Azure.
+## Step 2
+- Creates the environment via Gitlab CI pipeline on Microsoft Azure.